Hopscotch (film): Filming

 Locations in Salzburg, Austria, included The Mirabell Platz.
-The scenes set during Munich’s Oktoberfest were filmed using eight cameras concealed in strategic locations at the Munich Fairgrounds.
+The scenes set during Munich's Oktoberfest were filmed using eight cameras concealed in strategic locations at the Munich Fairgrounds.

 Financing

 IFI and the Landaus raised money from cinema chains, which later caused problems with distribution for the film.
 IFI wanted Goldcrest Films to invest, as they had on The Howling and Escape from New York but David Puttnam persuaded the Goldcrest board otherwise.
 The film earned $20 million, including $9 million in rentals.
-Avco-Embassy executive Jake Eberts claimed IFI did not make money on the film.
+Avco-Embassy executive Jake Eberts claimed that IFI did not make money on the film.

 Differences between novel and film

 Garfield's original script reflected the dark tone of the novel.
 At one point, Warren Beatty and Jane Fonda were in line for the leads.